justkabin/simple-post-views-counter/readme.txt

 This plugin counts and displays all views in each post (globally throughout your site) and saves it to the database.
 The views are counted each time a page or post is requested/refreshed (unique and non-unique visitors) and is displayed in the entry meta of each post.

+= About =

+The Simple Post Views Counter plugin is maintained by [YOOPlugins.com](http://yooplugins.com/)

 == Installation ==